Yash094/Whitelist-Checker/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Yash094/Whitelist-Checker/blob/main/LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](https://github.com/Yash094/Whitelist-Checker/blob/main/LICENSE) file for details.

 ## 📞 Contact